ten-protocol/foundation/governance-guidelines.md

 The Board shall meet not less than every six months, and may meet on the request of any Director, but not more than every  month.
 At least one week’s notice shall be given to Directors.
 By exception, the Chair may convene an emergency meeting with minimal notice, appropriate to the situation in the Chair's judgement.

-The Board shall ratify all Governance Events approved by the Participant voting process since the previous meeting.
+The Board shall ratify all Governance Proposals approved by the Participant voting process since the previous meeting.

 Board meetings shall be limited to the Board Directors, and shall follow the requirements for quorum and voting outlined in these guidelines.

 The Board meetings shall be conducted in private, but in the interest of transparency, public minutes shall be published within one week following their approval by the Board.

-5	Governance Events
+5	Governance Proposals
 =====================

-All formal changes to the Network and the Foundation shall be controlled through a formal Governance Event process, and the right to initiate this shall be held by all Participants.
-In the event of disruptive behaviour by an individual Participant or group of Participants, this right may be curtailed, as described in 5.2.5.
+All formal changes to the Network and the Foundation shall be controlled through a formal Governance Proposal process, and the right to initiate this shall be held by all Participants.
+In the case of disruptive behaviour by an individual Participant or group of Participants, this right may be curtailed, as described in 5.2.5.

-5.1	Types of Governance Events
+5.1	Types of Governance Proposals
 ------------------------------
-There are three types of change that affect the Network and the Foundation, which require a controlled change process and a vote described in 5.5, and are defined as Governance Events:
+There are three types of change that affect the Network and the Foundation, which require a controlled change process and a vote described in 5.5, and are defined as Governance Proposals:

-1. All changes to the Stichting Articles of Association and By-laws are defined as Constitutional Governance Events.
+1. All changes to the Stichting Articles of Association and By-laws are defined as Constitutional Governance Proposals.
-2. All changes to Network participation criteria, charges, budgets, change management process and other business areas not defined in Articles of Association or By-laws are defined as Business Governance Events in section 5.2.
+2. All changes to Network participation criteria, charges, budgets, change management process and other business areas not defined in Articles of Association or By-laws are defined as Business Governance Proposals in section 5.2.
-3. All changes to technical parameters and notary criteria, which affect the nodes of participants, are defined as Technical Governance Events in section 5.3.
+3. All changes to technical parameters and notary criteria, which affect the nodes of participants, are defined as Technical Governance Proposals in section 5.3.

-Any changes in the day to day internal implementation of network services by any Operator(s) appointed by the Foundation, which do not impact the wider network, are out of scope as Governance Events.
+Any changes in the day to day internal implementation of network services by any Operator(s) appointed by the Foundation, which do not impact the wider network, are out of scope as Governance Proposals.

-All Constitutional, Business and Technical Governance Events shall be supported by a formal proposal, using standard structured documents and containing all relevant background information, to create an efficient process for the submitter, the Participants for voting, and the Board for ratification.
+All Constitutional, Business and Technical Governance Proposals shall be supported by a formal proposal, using standard structured documents and containing all relevant background information, to create an efficient process for the submitter, the Participants for voting, and the Board for ratification.

-For all Governance Events, decisions and the rationale for the decision shall be published transparently.
+For all Governance Proposals, decisions and the rationale for the decision shall be published transparently.

-5.2	Business Governance Events
+5.2	Business Governance Proposals
 -------------------------------
 ### 5.2.1 Access Standards
 The Obscuro system can be accessed by using software which implements the set of technical protocols which define compatibility (see 5.3.1) above).
 The reference implementation of this software is open source and freely accessible at [www.obscu.ro](https://www.obscu.ro).